k9mail/k9mail.app/_documentation/settings/account.md

 ### Incoming server

-Please see the section [Configuring the incoming server](/documentation/accounts/add#incoming-server-settings) on the page [Setting up an email account](/documentation/accounts/add) for the available settings.
+Please see the section [Incoming Server Settings](/documentation/accounts/add#incoming-server-settings) on the page [Add Account](/documentation/accounts/add) for the available settings.

 ### Advanced